AdobeDocs/experience-manager-screens.en/help/user-guide/embedding-react-app.md

    See [Configuring Adobe Analytics with AEM Screens](configuring-adobe-analytics-aem-screens.md) for more information about how to perform sequencing in Adobe Analytics with AEM Screens and send custom events using offline Adobe Analytics.

-1. Edit your react app in the IDE/editor of your choice (especially the text component or other component which you wish to start emitting events).
+1. Edit your react app in the IDE/editor of your choice (especially the text component or other component that you want to start emitting events).
-1. On the click event or other event that you wish to capture for your component, add the analytics information using the standard data model.
+1. On the click event or other event that you want to capture for your component, add the analytics information using the standard data model.

    See [Configuring Adobe Analytics with AEM Screens](configuring-adobe-analytics-aem-screens.md) for more details.